tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 Tendermint calls it when is about to send a non-`nil` precommit message.

 * [**VerifyVoteExtension:**](./abci++_methods_002_draft.md#verifyvoteextension) It allows validators to validate the vote extension data attached to a precommit message.
 If the validation fails, the precommit message will be deemed invalid and ignored by Tendermint.
-This has a negative impact on Tendermint's liveness, i.e., if repeatedly vote extensions by correct validators cannot be verified by correct validators, Tendermint may not be able to finalize a block even if sufficiently many (+2/3) of the validators send precommit votes for that block.
+This has a negative impact on Tendermint's liveness, i.e., if vote extensions repeatedly cannot be verified by correct validators, Tendermint may not be able to finalize a block even if sufficiently many (+2/3) of the validators send precommit votes for that block.
 Thus, `VerifyVoteExtension` should be used with special care.
 As a general rule, an Application that detects an invalid vote extension SHOULD accept it in `ResponseVerifyVoteExtension` and ignore it in its own logic.
 Tendermint calls it when a process receives a precommit message with a (possibly empty) vote extension.